-The purpose of the Trust is to provide the economic means to maintain severely wounded warriors in settings that are as independent as possible, and to assist with long term care needs in the event of a warrior's separation from their caregiver.
+The purpose of the Trust is to provide the economic means to maintain severely wounded, ill or injured warriors in settings that are as independent as possible, and to assist with long term care needs in the event of a warrior's separation from their caregiver.
 Specifically, the Trust provides funds to ensure home care, transportation, residential options and other necessary services remain available to these warriors, who upon the loss of their caregiver, are at risk for institutionalization.
 WWP is responsible for identifying the warriors who are members of the charitable class of persons served by the Trust.
 The Trust will generally make approved distributions directly to service providers to provide for the needs of warriors.
 Distributions for the benefit of a specific warrior take into account his or her health, financial needs, care requirements, provision for a decent standard of living, ability to live independently, community-based resources available, and in general, the requirements to alleviate the suffering that results from the injuries or illness suffered by the warrior.
 Further, WWP takes into consideration the availability of government benefits and other forms of public funding and resources that may provide for some or all of the needs of the warrior.

-Trust net assets of \$111,730,287 are separately presented on the accompanying consolidated statement of financial position as part of net assets without donor restrictions.
+Trust net assets of \$118,779,559 are separately presented on the accompanying consolidated statement of financial position as part of net assets without donor restrictions.
 The Trust is consolidated in accordance with authoritative guidance because, among other factors, WWP has the power to remove the Trustee and appoint a successor Trustee, and the Trust is operated, supervised, and controlled by WWP, its supported organization.
 All funds held by the Trust must be used for the purposes defined by the Trust and will not be returned to WWP unless the Trust is terminated.
 The Organization does not have any plans to terminate the Trust.
 The Trust is a Type I supporting organization.
-Based on its defined purpose, from inception through September 30, 2019, there have not yet been any distributions from the Trust.
-The Organization anticipates making distributions from the Trust during the year fiscal ending September 30, 2020.
+Based on its defined purpose, the Organization began making distributions from the Trust in fiscal year 2020, primarily to begin development of individual warrior life care plans.
+Distributions for the fiscal year ending September 30, 2020 totaled \$48,122.

-Government Relations & Community Partnerships
+Government Relations